datanav/docs/technical/hubspot-powerofficego.rst

 -----------------------------------------
 Before any synchronization can take place, a link between a HubSpot Product and a PowerOffice GO Product must be established.

-A new PowerOffice GO Product will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, or Lineitemdealassociation that is synchronized into PowerOffice GO.
+A new PowerOffice GO Product will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, Lineitemdealassociation, Lineitemdealassociationtype, or Lineitemquoteassociationtype that is synchronized into PowerOffice GO.

 Once a link between a HubSpot Product and a PowerOffice GO Product is established, it will keep in sync between the two systems, regardless of where it is edited.